 - Several articles to promote innovation in pharmaceutical manufacturing.

 One of the cornerstones of this initiative is continuous manufacturing.
 This aligns with the FDA’s approach to the new quality paradigm, considered the “desired state” of pharmaceutical manufacturing in the future.
 This has encouraged pharmaceutical companies to move in this direction and approve the first facilities that embrace this technology.

-You may ask what impact the new technology and the future regulatory expectations may have.
+You may wonder what impact this new technology and future regulatory expectations may have.
 Some early adopters have been very willing to share their experiences – both the benefits and the challenges.

 As is the case with many technological breakthroughs, change may take longer than expected and consequences might be greater than anticipated.
 However, continuous manufacturing technology is here to stay, and its imprint in the world of pharma is ever growing.